Cyfrin/Updraft/courses/formal-verification/2-math-masters/49-modular-verification-recap/+page.md

 Instead of directly dissecting the assembly code line by line, which likely would have exposed the error in the "two a" (lffff) section, we opted for a more comprehensive testing approach.
 We believed this would allow us to catch more bugs effectively.

 #### Implementation of Fuzz Testing
 Our first strategy was fuzz testing.
-We leveraged existing functions known as "soulmate" and "uniswap square root," which had undergone extensive testing previously.
-By running the test suites `test square root fuzz uni` and `test square root fuzz soulmate`, both functions passed, indicating no immediate errors under standard conditions.
+We leveraged existing functions known as "solmate" and "uniswap square root," which had undergone extensive testing previously.
+By running the test suites `test square root fuzz uni` and `test square root fuzz solmate`, both functions passed, indicating no immediate errors under standard conditions.

 #### Advancing to Formal Verification
 Not fully satisfied with fuzz testing, we advanced to formal verification to uncover any potential hidden edge cases.
 We utilized the Certora tool to set up a verification process, initially trying to replicate the fuzz test in a formal environment.
 However, we faced limitations with the solver, encountering the "path explosion problem" due to the complexity of the function, pushing us to reconsider our approach.

 #### Modular Verification of Function Segments
 Our next step involved a more segmented approach to verification.
-We compared equivalent segments of the MathMasters and soulmate functions, focusing on the top halves of each.
+We compared equivalent segments of the MathMasters and solmate functions, focusing on the top halves of each.
 This comparison revealed discrepancies leading to the discovery of a bug in the MathMasters function.

 #### Correcting and Re-verifying the Function
-Upon correcting the identified issues and re-running the formal verification, Certora confirmed that the revised MathMasters function aligned perfectly with the soulmate function, validating our corrections.
+Upon correcting the identified issues and re-running the formal verification, Certora confirmed that the revised MathMasters function aligned perfectly with the solmate function, validating our corrections.

 ### Learning Outcomes and Tools Utilized